Minimum Wage Alert: Employers Must Comply with New Local Increases by July 1, 2020

 As difficult as it is to stay on top of rapidly and consistently changing wage requirements, employers must remain vigilant and compliant to avoid costly claim exposure in later wage and hour matters.
 Please contact Lewitt Hackman if you require assistance in navigating these ever-changing wage requirements.

-Sue M. Bendavid and David G. Jones are Shareholders in our Employment Practice Group.
+Sue M. Bendavid is a Shareholder in our Employment Practice Group.